freetype/docwriter/README.md

     ./configure
     make refdoc
     ```
-4. Alternatively, the make target can be replace with `make refdoc-venv`.
+4. Alternatively, step 1 and the make target can be replace with `make refdoc-venv`.
 This installs all requirements automatically in a separate virtual environment.
 More information on `virtualenv` usage can be found [here](http://git.savannah.gnu.org/cgit/freetype/freetype2.git/tree/docs/reference/README).

 ## Development Usage
 1. Clone this repository.